minimalist-components/mn-code/README.md

 </mn-code>
 ```

-the component automatically recognize teh language, but if prefer, specify the language, using a css class.
+the component automatically recognize the language, but if prefer, specify the language, using a css class.
 the list available is:

 - html